Cincinnati Marine ready to answer nation's call

 Maj.
-Christopher M. Baker, the fire support officer for the 15th Marine Expeditionary Unit, is originally from Cincinnati, Ohio, shares why he joined the Marine Corps and biggest lessons learned while he serves.
+Christopher Baker, fire control officer with the 15th Marine Expeditionary Unit, shares why he joined the Marine Corps and some lessons learned along the way before he deploys later this year.

 |Date Taken: